buerokratt/POC-DMR.Cross-functional-requirements/docs/spikes/github-actions-spike.md

 ```
 Breaking changes would require changes to the pipeline to increment the major or minor version number, or store that value in a variable.

-If we wanted to version the assemblies, we could simply modify the code in the pipeline to specify this value and _then_ build the code.
+If we wanted to version the assemblies, we could simply modify the application code in the pipeline to specify this value and _then_ build the code.

 ## Workflows calling other workflows with parameters